Fewston Reservoir

 Penshaw Monument

-Hidden in one of the pillars of the Monument is a staircase leading to the top.
-For many years visitors could climb to the top of Penshaw for spectacular views until tragically, in 1926, a boy fell to his death from the top of the Monument and the doors to the top were closed.
+Hidden in one of the pillars of the monument is a staircase leading to the top.
+For many years visitors could climb to the top of Penshaw for spectacular views until in 1926, a boy fell to his death from the top of the Monument and the doors to the top were closed.
 They remained shut for 85 years until the National Trust reopened the stairs in 2011.
-You can now climb the Monument during the summer months, but we had to make do with looking at the giant structure from the bottom.
+You can now climb the monument during the summer months, but we had to make do with looking at the giant structure from the bottom.
 And I don’t think I’ll be brave enough to come back and climb it!

 Share: